Home / Blog Post / How Gamification Changed My Assessment Strategy

 Assessment Diversification

-There is one last pitch I would like to make for the merits of LSA diversification.
-LSAs allow an instructor to diversify the format of each assessment and, as a result be more inclusive of the different ways in which students approach their learning and perform during assessment activities.
+There is one last pitch I would like to make for the merits of creating low stakes assessments, LSAs allow an instructor to expand the number of formats of each assessment and, as a result be more inclusive of the different ways in which students approach their learning and perform during assessment activities.
 Assessment diversification may help instructors identify strengths and weaknesses of students and design approaches to intervene.

 Looking at it in a different way, LSAs provide a broader arsenal to instructors to properly probe the proficiency of our learners and identify areas of intervention.
 For instance, through LSAs one can establish a gap between understanding a concept and deploying the concept to solve a problem thus informing an instructor on how to intervene to help the student fill the gap.